jeremykendall/php-domain-parser/README.md

 $domain->isPrivate();            //returns false
 ~~~

-<p class="message-warning"><strong>Warning:</strong> Some people use the PSL to determine what is a valid domain name and what isn't.
+**Warning:** Some people use the PSL to determine what is a valid domain name and what isn't.
 This is dangerous, particularly in these days where new gTLDs are arriving at a rapid pace, if your software does not regularly receive PSL updates, it may erroneously think new gTLDs are not known.
 The DNS is the proper source for this information.
-If you must use it for this purpose, please do not bake static copies of the PSL into your software with no update mechanism.</p>
+If you must use it for this purpose, please do not bake static copies of the PSL into your software with no update mechanism.

 ### Public Suffix List Maintenance

-**Directly fetching the Public Suffix List without caching the result is not recommend** .
-For that reason, the package comes bundle with a `Pdp\Manager` class which retrieves, convert and cache the Public Suffix List for you.
+**Directly fetching the Public Suffix List without caching the result is not recommend**.
+For that reason, the package comes bundle with a `Pdp\Manager` class which retrieves, converts and caches the Public Suffix List for you as well as create a `Pdp\Rules` object on demand.

 ~~~php
 <?php